 The Mary A. Jackson Award is awarded to the Senior history major with the highest overall grade point average.
 It is designed to recognize achievement and encourage students to continue their education.

+The Demetric Walker Memorial Scholarship will be awarded annually to an undergraduate History major in memory of Demetric Walker, a History alumnus of the Class of 2000.
 The scholarship is intended to benefit a JMU undergraduate student majoring in History who is a U. S. citizen.
-To be eligible, applicants must demonstrate a financial need, have a current FAFSA application on file with the Office of Financial Aid and hold a GPA of at least 3.0 or its equivalent.
-(High school records will demonstrate GPA of high school seniors matriculating to JMU.)
+To be eligible, applicants must demonstrate a financial need, have a current FAFSA application on file with the Office of Financial Aid, and hold a GPA of at least 3.0 or its equivalent.
+(High school records will demonstrate the GPA of high school seniors matriculating to JMU.)
 The scholarship is intended to help defray tuition.
+To apply, please submit:

 1. A cover letter that summarizes the applicant’s service activities and the level of involvement in them.